-We’re just four months into 2013 and already the rumour mill about the latest instalment in BioWare’s space opera franchise has started churning.
-It’s recently been confirmed that a fourth Mass Effect game is now in development at BioWare’s studios in Montreal, we're eager as ever to get the latest.
+The rumour mill about the latest instalment in BioWare's space opera franchise is churning along, and with a fourth Mass Effect game now confirmed to be in development at BioWare's studios in Montreal, we're eager as ever to get the latest.

 However, details such as what it will be called and when it will be set in the franchise's timeline are completely up in the air.